-Dr. Sidnie Crawford, University of Nebraska-Lincoln, will present "The Dead Sea Scrolls and the Bible: What the Dead Sea Scrolls Reveal about Scripture's Fluidity and the Old Testament Canon," on Thurs., Nov 3, 2011 at 5:00 p.m. in the Classroom Building, Room 302.
+Dr. Sidnie Crawford, University of Nebraska-Lincoln, presented "The Dead Sea Scrolls and the Bible: What the Dead Sea Scrolls Reveal about Scripture's Fluidity and the Old Testament Canon,"

 Abstract: The Dead Sea Scrolls have revolutionized our understanding of how the Bible came to be.
 Although previous generations of scholars were able to draw a sharp distinction between “Biblical” and “non-Biblical” Jewish writings—and attempt to recover the “original text” of scripture, we now know that to be impossible.
 This presentation will examine the new evidence from the Scrolls for how the text of the Biblical books reached its present form, using examples from the Dead Sea Scrolls.
 It will also guide us through the process of the canonization of Jewish scripture, explaining how the books that make up the Jewish Bible (the Christian Old Testament) were chosen.

 Thurs., April 7, 2011

 The Fragmentation of Reality: Joseph Smith's Radical Remedy presented by Dr. Phil Barlow of Utah State University

 Professor Xu Xin of Diane and Guildford Glazer Institute of Jewish Studies at Nanjing University presented two talks

 The Clock and the Compass: Steering Toward Zion presented by Dr. Laurie Maffly-Kipp of UNC-Chapel Hill